hpssjellis/maker100-xiaoML-kit/README.md

 ------------------------------------------------------------------------------------------------------------

-# Assignments done in order of our class in 2026, not the curriculum order.
+## Assignments done in order for of our class of 2026, not the [Maker100 curriculum order](https://github.com/hpssjellis/maker100-curriculum).

-Note: Checked hand drawn diagrams expected before any wiring is started.
-Then checked again before power connected. <br>
-Also very short video proof for every assignment.
-Which shows names or student symbol on a sheet of paper, circuit diagram, breadboard, serial monitor.
-Very short very clear.
+# Steps:

+1. For many assignments first install the code (Arduino Sketch)
+2. Unplug your device.
+3. Then have a classmate or teacher check your hand drawn named circuit diagram before connecting any wires.
+4. When Diagram OK, wire up the device and have it checked again before copnnecting ANY power (Battery and or USB-C power)
+5. Check serial monitor if applicable
+6. Make a very short video that shows, your names(s), circuit diagram, the board, serial monitor as proof of it working.

 -------------------------------------------------------------------------------------------------------------